umee-network/docs/docs/users/governance/creating-proposal.md

 ## Step 1: Discussion

 It’s very important for community members to discuss their ideas and receive thorough feedback before starting the proposal process.
-Community members are encouraged to use Umee community channels to discuss early stage governance ideas including the "General" channel on [Umee's Governance forum](https://gov.umee.cc/discussions/General).
+Community members are encouraged to use UX community channels to discuss early stage governance ideas including the "General" channel on [UX's Governance forum](https://gov.umee.cc/discussions/General).
 Always use the "**General**" topic and the “**Discussion**” stage tag when sharing ideas to help keep the forum organized.

 #### Some things to take into consideration include:

-- How will this proposal bring value to the Umee community?
+- How will this proposal bring value to the UX community?
 - Are there any significant risks or tradeoffs associated with this idea?
 - Which stakeholders will be impacted the most if this proposal is implemented?
 - Is there clear community demand for this proposal?